How We Pray for the Nations

 We pray because God commands intercession.

-The apostle Paul urges prayers, intercessions, and thanksgivings for all people, including rulers and those in high positions, so that God’s people may live in peace, godliness, and dignity, and because God’s saving purpose is not narrow or tribal.
+The apostle Paul urges prayers, intercessions, and thanksgivings for all people, including rulers and those in high positions, so that God’s people may live in peace, godliness, and dignity, and because God’s saving purpose is not limited to one people, nation, or class of people.

-When we pray for countries, we are not practicing spiritual curiosity.
+When we pray for countries, we are not merely collecting religious information.
 We are obeying a biblical duty of love.

 Matthew 28:18–20; Acts 1:8